gobbledygook88/Notes-On/Javascript.md

     Child.prototype = new Parent();

 Hence, you can create _prototype chains_, whereby children and grandchildren etc can access properties and methods belonging to their parents and grandparents etc.

+To test whether a child is an instance of their parent, we can use the `instanceof` keyword.

+    console.log(Child instanceof Parent);

+### Encapsulation
+Encapsulation is the grouping of an object's data together with its methods.
+Encapsulating objects allows us to reuse blocks of code to have a more efficient program.

 ### Public and Private variables
 Up to now, we have been defining _public_ variables in our classes and objects.